rekalogika/rekalogika.dev/docs/file/03-file.md

 // tryGet() will return null if the file is not found
 $file = $fileRepository->tryGet(new FilePointer('default', 'key'));

-// with a local file, you can also do it without using file repository: try {
+// With a local file, you can also do it without using file repository: try {
     $file = new File('/path/to/file');
 } catch (FileNotFoundException $e) {